Vacation Rental Information

 |Total in all zones||125||**||N/A|

-*Only the EN-1 and EN-2 residential zones have a cap on the total number of Vacation Rentals allowed. **Certain Planned Development zones and Mixed Use Developments may have caps and therefore wait lists.
+*Only the EN-1 and EN-2 residential zones have a zone-specific cap on the total number of Vacation Rentals allowed. **Planned Developments and specific Mixed Use Developments usually also have caps and therefore wait lists.
 Please view the VR Permit Waitlist by clicking the link above the table.

 Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods and preserve housing units for City residents.
 A summary of the regulations governing vacation rentals can be found here.

 Vacation rentals are required to obtain a Limited Use Permit (LUP) prior to establishment or advertisement.
 In order to qualify for this use, properties must meet specific requirements outlined in Section 2-2-3-4.G of the City’s Land Use and Development Code.
 These include standards for on-site parking, occupancy, trash and recycling procedures, and compliance with the City’s noise ordinance, among others.
 In the Established Neighborhood zones, regulations on the density of vacation rentals also apply.
 A second vacation rental is not allowed on the same street segment as an existing permitted vacation rental without the approval of the Planning Commission, and a third vacation rental would not be permitted on a street segment.